mdsreq-fga-unb/REQ-2025.2-T01-PPBM/app/README.md

 - `pnpm dev`: Start all applications in development mode
 - `pnpm build`: Build all applications
-- `pnpm dev:web`: Start only the web application
+- `pnpm dev:client`: Start only the web application
 - `pnpm dev:server`: Start only the server
 - `pnpm check-types`: Check TypeScript types across all apps
 - `pnpm db:push`: Push schema changes to database